ReSpeak/tsdeclarations/ts3protocol.md

 There are currently 3 different `License block type`s used.
 - `00` Intermediate.
+  `content`:
+    ```
+     04 bytes : Unknown
-  `content`: A null terminated string, which describes the issuer of this certificate.
+    var bytes : A null terminated string, which describes the issuer of this certificate.
+    ```
 - `02` Server
+  `content`:
+    ```
+     01 bytes : Server License Type
+     04 bytes : Unknown
-  `content`: A null terminated string, which describes the issuer of this certificate.
+    var bytes : A null terminated string, which describes the issuer of this certificate.
+    ```
 - `32` Ephemeral
   `content`: none

+Both dates are stored in BigEndian, when read you must add `0x50e22700` to the number and import as a unix timestamp.

+Each `Not valid before` and `Not valid after` timespan must be within the range of the parent license block.

+The license must consist of `2 ≤ count ≤ 8` blocks.
+The second to last block must be of type `Server` and the last block must be of type `Ephemeral`.

 #### 3.2.2.4 Calculating the shared secret
 Teamspeak uses Curve25519 for all cryptographic operations.